 Open April thru November

 Explore the town of Urbanna for eats and shops.
 The Something Different restaurant bring out the Neanderthal in you offering up in-house smoked meats and special crab omelets for breakfast.
 Half Shell Grill has outdoor seating and a game room with darts and shuffleboard.
 Urbanna Seafood is a waterfront hidden secret worthy of the secret back road.
-Check out Angelo’s Colonial Pizza, Mi Jalisco, Big Oak Cafe and Virginia Street Café, too!
+Check out Angelo’s Colonial Pizza, Mi Jalisco and Virginia Street Café, too!